mhendrey/sketchnu/docs/source/helpers.rst

 Helper Functions
 ================

-We have written a few helper functions to aid in parallelizing the creation of the one or more of the sketches.
-The functions will spin up multiple independent workers, each of which has its own sketch to add its portion of the data to be processed.
+We have written a few helper functions to aid in parallelizing the creation of one or more of the sketches.
+The functions will spin up multiple independent workers, each of which has its own sketch(s) to add its portion of the data to be processed.
 Once all the data has been processed, then the individual sketches will be merged efficiently in successive rounds of merging to achieve the final sketch for each type.